-dsn String representing the ODBC data source name. ----- --
+dsn String representing the ODBC data source name.

-- user String representing the user name to use for authentication. - password String representing the unencrypted password to use for authentication.
+password String representing the unencrypted password to use for authentication.

-• The :owner keyword argument to the FDDL functions for listing and testing for database objects is ignored.
+The :owner keyword argument to the FDDL functions for listing and testing for database objects is ignored.

 AODBC

 The AODBC back-end requires access to the ODBC interface of AllegroCL named DBI.
 This interface is not available in the trial version of AllegroCL to load the AODBC back-end.
 The database type for the AODBC back-end is :aodbc.